 For the past 3 years, our daughter has been saying that she’s going to be a veterinarian.
 She once said that she was put on this earth to love and take care of dogs.
 When we got our new puppies, she requested prayer for them every week in Sunday school.
 It became a running joke – everyone knew that my daughter prayed for her puppies every week!

-She has branched out to care for other animals.
-She tried to gather nuts into a pile to make the squirrels’ job a little easier in the fall.
+She has branched out to care for other animals, gathering nuts into a pile to make the squirrels’ job a little easier in the fall.
 She made a birdhouse with my husband, and now she fills small shallow dishes to be used for birdbaths.
-She makes bird feeders with peanut butter and bird seed.
+With great joy and purpose, she makes bird feeders with peanut butter and bird seed.
 So when she talks about veterinary school, I support her.
 I step up to be her biggest fan because I don’t know what God’s plan is for her, and I certainly don’t want to discourage her.